kailash-manasarovar/statement/docs/timeline/2025/september.md

 ## The Red Lion Barnet with dad

-- Since I got back in February, dad insisted we went to the Red Lion in High Barnet for the carvery.
+- Since I got back in February, dad insisted we went regularly to the Red Lion in High Barnet for the carvery.
+- I usually paid, of course.
 - I started to realize something fishy was going on up there pretty much immediately.
 - Every time I took him up for the carvery dinner, some weird event occurred.
 - For example: the [Muslim men display](march.md#a-man-who-reminds-me-of-domingo) at the table right next to us in March.